sohaha/zlsgo/README.EN.md

 ## Why Zara

-- Easy to use, lightweight enough
+Simple to use and light enough to avoid excessive external dependence

 ## QuickStart